juancgn/twitterbot/README.md

     ```
 ## Usage

 1. Write your quotes in a new file named `rawdata.txt`, one per line.
-Ensure they do not exceed 280 characters for Twitter.
+Ensure they do not exceed the allowd Tweet length.
 Copy this file to your server using, for example, ssh:

     ```
     scp [-i ssh_private_key] /path/on/your/computer/rawdata.txt username@SERVER_IP:/path/to/directory/of/twitterbot
     ```